henryf10h/flaunch-lazy-lp/README.md

    - Coin holders have the power to halt Progressive Bid Walls and instead accumulate revenue in a treasury.
 This treasury can be utilized in ways determined by the token holders, fostering a community-driven economy.

 3. **Devs Get Revs**:
    - Developers, known as "flaunchers," receive a percentage of all trading fees.
 This aligns their incentives with the long-term health of the memecoin, encouraging them to focus on sustainable growth rather than quick pumps and dumps.
+Dev Revs are always converted to our ETH equivalent token (flETH) using our Internal Swap Pool.
+This means no negative token dumps to get fees.

 4. **Risk-Free Fair Launch**:
-   - During the initial one-hour launch period, all ETH proceeds are funneled back into a Progressive Bid Wall.
+   - During the initial fair launch period, all ETH proceeds are funneled back into a Progressive Bid Wall.
 This allows early buyers to exit at their entry price (minus the AMM fee), ensuring that no party has an unfair advantage, and guaranteeing a fair launch for all participants.

 ### Why ƒlaunch?